Africa

 by multinational conglomerates and the active competition

-to the telecom revolution.
+to an unprecedented digital revolution.
 Since the processes of liberalisation

 the Sudan, South Africa and Kenya, their telecommunication